echo724/notion2md/README.md

 $python3 -m notion2md
 #Token_v2: <your token_v2 on notion.so>
 #Notion Page Url: <your notion page to export>
+# Choose you will export the notion page as blog post: [y/n]
 ```

 This will make `<date-page-title>.md` file in `your directory/notion_output` folder.